*Uganda is committed to reforming its laws to prohibit corporal punishment in all settings.*

 Uganda’s commitment to prohibiting corporal punishment

 A Government Bill in 2015 would have amended the Children Act to prohibit corporal punishment in the home and all other settings.
 The Bill was withdrawn: we are seeking information regarding future intentions for reform.
+Uganda is a Pathfinder country with the Global Partnership to End Violence Against Children, which was established in 2016.

 Summary of necessary legal reform to achieve full prohibition